WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation

-In Tab.~\ref{tab:time}, we show the framework training time comparison between MCTformer~\cite{xu2022mctformer} and WeakTr.
-To give a more detailed explanation, we display the sub-process training time of each phase in Tab.~\ref{tab:time}.
-Firstly, we show the MCTformer framework training time in Tab.~\ref{tab:time} (a).
+In Table~7, we show the framework training time comparison between MCTformer~\cite{xu2022mctformer} and WeakTr.
+To give a more detailed explanation, we compare the previous transformer-based WSSS frameworks and our WeakTr framework in Fig.~\ref{fig:frameworks} and display the sub-process training time of each phase in Table~\ref{tab:time}.
+Firstly, we show the MCTformer framework training time in Table~\ref{tab:time} (a).
 The CAM generation phase consists of network training and post-processing to generate CAM.
 The CAM refinement phase consists of the affinity label generation from the CAM, AffinityNet~\cite{ahn2018psa} training, and the random walk to refine the CAM.
 The retraining phase only has a training process.
-For the comparison, we give the WeakTr framework training time in Tab.~\ref{tab:time} (b).
+For the comparison, we give the WeakTr framework training time in Table~\ref{tab:time} (b).
 The CAM generation phase has the aforementioned two processes, which need a little more time because of the AAF module.
 The online retraining, which replaces the CAM refinement and retraining phases, only has a training process that takes 9 hours, which is 18.8 hours less than the 27.8 hours MCTformer requires for the two phases.